decidim/decidim/docs/development_guide.md

 - `bin/rails s`

-## Gitflow Branching model
+## GitFlow Branching model

-The Decidim respository follows the Gitflow branching model.
+The Decidim respository follows the GitFlow branching model.
 There are good documentations on it at:

 - the original post: https://nvie.com/posts/a-successful-git-branching-model/
 - provided by Atlassian: https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow.